Exploring Disability in Horror Films

 A Quiet Place Day One

-The whole film-watching experience was especially meaningful for us because my mom had just finished chemotherapy and was into radiation treatments when saw the film.
+The whole film-watching experience was especially meaningful for us because that same relative had just finished chemotherapy and was into radiation treatments when we saw the film.
 She’s now cancer-free by the way!

 Navigating The Future of Disability in Horror